sundeepbassi/The-Wellbeing-Retreat/README.md

 To set the navigation styles was shown in Love Running the Code Institute.

+The insertion of images was shown in Love Running Code Institute.
+W3schools was checked to see how to insert images.
+Fellow classmates on Slack supported in resolving issues with images not loading.

 To set the h1 element to align to the centre of page was shown in stack overfow.

 [Stack Overflow](https://stackoverflow.com/questions/21051578/how-do-i-center-an-h1-in-the-body)